ansys/pyhps/doc/source/examples/ex_python_two_bar.rst

 This example shows how to create a REP project solving a two-bar truss problem with Python.

-For the original problem descriptions, see R.L.
+For the original problem description, see R.L.
 Fox, *Optimization Methods in Engineering Design*, Addison Wesley, 1971.
 Also see `Optimization Methods for Engineering Design <https://apmonitor.com/me575/uploads/Main/optimization_book.pdf>`_.

 .. only:: builder_html